xfbs/blog/_drafts/2018-09-23-tweaking-ffmpeg.md

     ffmpeg -i input.mov output.mp4

-It can even do some fancy things such as capture the screen.
+It can even do some fancy things such as [capture the screen][ffmpeg-desktop-capture].

-    ffmpeg -f ??
+    ffmpeg -f avfoundation -i 0:1 output.mkv

 However, I didn't find that to be terribly useful, as QuickTime does a better job.
 But it is interesting if you want to stream your screen to somewhere.

 ## Tweaking

-The interesting bit is the options that <abbr>ffmpeg</abbr> offers.
+The interesting bit is the [options][ffmpeg-options] that <abbr>ffmpeg</abbr> offers.
 And these are also somewhat confusing.
 For me, what I ended up using to convert my videos was a rather complicated invocation, and I needed to do a bunch of research to figure everything out to get there.

     ffmpeg -i input.mov -c:v libx264 -r 30 -vf scale=-1:1440 -crf 25 -preset slow -profile:v high -level 4.0 -c:a aac -b:a 192k -ar 48000 -pix_fmt yuv420p -movflags +faststart output.mp4